 WIO Symphony for the Wester Indian Ocean is a tool for ecosystem-based marine spatial planning.
 It helps you compare cumulative environmental impact from different planning options.
 The Nairobi Convention and SwAM is developing it for the Western Indian Ocean.

-We have drafted a method for integrating a poverty and gender equality perspective in marine spatial planning processes:
+We have made a framework for integrating poverty and gender considerations in your marine spatial planning process.

-That framework is now included in the International Guide on Marine Spatial Planning by IOC-UNESCO and the European Commission.
+The draft version of the framework was included in the International Guide on Marine Spatial Planning by IOC-UNESCO and the European Commission.

 - Read an interview with Jane Turpie, researcher at the University of Cape Town and involved in the study above.